ericaro/mrepo/README.md

   - `mrepo` is a programming library to deal with 'workspaces' that contains several git repositories, called 'subrepository'
   - `a` is a command line tool, to run arbitrary command, on each subrepository.
-  - `sbr` is a command line tool, to synchronize subrepositories between the working directory and a file (.sbr).
+  - `sbr` is a command line tool, to synchronize subrepositories between the working directory and a local .sbr file.

 ## `a`